 The Network Server uses the derby.log file to log problems that it encounters.
 It also logs connections when the property derby.drda.logConnections is set to true.

+See derby.drda.logConnections property for information on this property.

 The derby.log file is created when the Derby server is started.
 The Network Server then records the time and version.
-If a log file exists, it is overwritten, unless the property derby.infolog.append is set to true.
+If a log file exists, it is overwritten, unless the property derby.infolog.append is set to true.See "derby.infolog.append" in the Derby Reference Manual for information on this property.